Fieldnotes

 Fieldnotes v1.0

 The original public Fieldnotes document remains available here as the earlier canonical report.
-It marks the beginning of the wider Fieldnotes space and the first public attempt to describe what became visible through lived experience and sustained attention.

 Current position